 - You don’t have to accomplish anything other than having fun.

 - At least some of it needs to involve more than just you – people whose company you enjoy.
 Yes, introverts and shy people, I’m talking to you (and me!) too.
 Human beings need to be around other human beings.
 Not all the time.
 And not always some big crowd of people.
 Just at least one person (and that could be a four legged person sometimes, just saying) other than yourself.
+These days in the 2020s, that might mean a zoom conversation, a virtual circle, a Facetime, phone call or chat over social media.

 How To Get Beyond The Resistance: